conversation/rubypants-unicode/README.md

 # RubyPants Unicode — SmartyPants ported to Ruby

+It just occurred to me that if we are encoding our HTML pages in UTF-8 to handle multiple languages and using web fonts with multilanguage support, shouldn't we be able to directly insert the simple apostrophe, ellipsis, and em-dash?

-Switched to unicode output (UTF-8) instead of HTML entities by Chris Chapman Copyright © 2012 Chris Chapman
+Switched to direct unicode output (UTF-8) instead of HTML entities by Chris Chapman Copyright © 2012 Chris Chapman

 Ported by Christian Neukirchen <mailto:chneukirchen@gmail.com>